fantinodavide/Squad_Whitelister/README.md

 - Insert `certificate.crt` in the **certificates** folder

 #### If you are NOT using a Process Manager *(ex.
 PM2)*
-Add run argument `--self-pm` to automatically restart after an update
+Add run argument `--self-pm` to automatically restart after an update or crash

 #### Linking to the *RemoteAdminListHosts.cfg*
 - Full output is found at path **/wl** (*ex. https://example.ex/wl*)